April 12, 2019

 How to Keep Seasonal Allergies From Ruining Your Workout

-- Always check the pollen count.
+- Always check your local pollen count.
 A google search or your local news station can give you an idea of how bad the day is going to be.
 If pollen is high, take your preferred antihistamine and nasal spray (Flonase or Nasonex) before you go out.

-- If pollen is exceptionally high, switch to something you can do indoors at the gym or at home like jump roping or swimming.
-Depending on the severity of allergies, sometimes over the counter medicine will not be enough for you to be symptom free outside.
+- If pollen is exceptionally high, switch to something you can do indoors at the gym or at home like jump roping, swimming, or Pilates.
+Depending on the severity of allergies, sometimes over-the-counter medicine will not be enough for you to be symptom-free outside.

 - When doing something dusty like the mountain biking in the El Paso mountains, you’ll want to make sure you protect your eyes with glasses, and you may want to wear a bandana to prevent inhaling and ingesting extra dirt.

 Is it safe to work out with allergies?